Skip to content

 Learn

 First, a bit of background.
-There are many schools of Japanese tea ceremony.
-Urasenke is the largest of these and is currently headed by the sixteenth direct descendent of Rikyu himself.
+There are many schools of the Japanese tea ceremony.
+Urasenke is the largest of these and is currently headed by the sixteenth direct descendant of Rikyu himself.
 The head of the school is referred to as the iemoto.
-SEN Genshitsu was the 15th iemoto for thirty-eight years before passing the position to his oldest son, SEN Soshitsu XVI.
+Sen Genshitsu was the 15th iemoto for thirty-eight years before passing the position to his oldest son, Sen Soshitsu XVI.

 Maria Kaczyńska (Polish First Lady) meets Dr. Genshitsu Sen (Japan-U.N.
 Goodwill Ambassador, Grand Master of the Urasenke Tea Tradition).
 Source: Wikipedia Commons

-As a descendent of Rikyu, SEN Genshitsu studied the art of chado as a university student.
-At the age of 20, he drafted into the Japanese navy air service during WWII.
-He was later assigned to one of the special attack units know as the kamikaze.
-While serving he prepared bowls of tea for friends that he knew would most likely not be returning, just as his ancestor Sen No Rikyu prepared bowls for the samurai before battle.
+As a descendant of Rikyu, Sen Genshitsu studied the art of chado as a university student.
+At the age of 20, he was drafted into the Japanese Navy Air Service during WWII.
+He was later assigned to one of the special attack units known as the kamikaze.
+While serving, he prepared bowls of tea for friends that he knew would most likely not be returning, just as his ancestor Sen No Rikyu prepared bowls for the samurai before battle.
 He was eventually transferred, allowing him to escape the fate that many of his fellow soldiers could not.

 Cha No YuHistoryJapanTea